The Door Panels of Santa Sabina

 We can be reasonably certain that the scene in fig. 3 is related to the execution of Jesus, e.g. Mark 15.
 In this scene nails penetrate Jesus's hands.
 However, the obvious reference to crucifixion in this scene warrants some additional analysis.

-Jesus is shown between two other males; their reduced size indicating their secondary importance.
+Jesus is shown between two other males; their reduced size likely indicating their secondary importance.
 Rendering secondary characters as smaller is common an ancient Christian art, but the small characters in this scene seem to have childlike features as well.
 Their faces are round and they are beardless.
 Nevertheless, the closest match to this image in Christian writings is the gospels' climactic scene of execution on the stauros.
 All three figures are in loincloths and stand in the classic orant posture, indicating they are engaged in prayer.
 Some writers have claimed that the structures behind them represent gallows of some sort, but a window in the leftmost structures eliminates that possibility, unless the wooden frames are meant to be seen as foreground and the bricks as background.
 Segments of vertical beams are visible behind the heads of the two smaller figures.
 Horizontal beam segments cannot be seen across the figure's back sides (on a horizontal line between their hands).
 We see only small blocks directly behind some - but not all - of the hands.
 The boards behind Jesus's hands clearly do not extend horizontally between his arms, behind his back.
 Nails are visible in most of the hands.
 Their feet may be bound, but their body weight is clearly supported on their feet; they appear to stand on the ground.

 One problem with the obvious interpretation of the scene is that no form of crucifixion really works with a body in the orant posture.
 Clearly, the figures' arms in the image are not bearing any load - if so the torsos would be much lower.
 Any style of crucifixion or hanging consistent with a swift death (as described in the gospels) would require that the arms be loaded by body weight, in order to induce strangulation or suffocation.
 Ancient texts are consistent with this obvious physiological requirement for crucifixion, describing hands anchored so that arms are outstretched (classic Christ crucifix scene), or on beams at 45 degree angles (as shown in some medieval Christian artwork) or with no crossbeam and arms anchored overhead .
+While crucifixes do not appear in the earliest Christian iconography, writings of the era suggest that early Christians did in fact envision a t-shaped cross, however .

-A simpler explanations for this peculiar crucifixion scene is worth considering.
+A simple explanation for this peculiar crucifixion scene is worth considering.
 I suggest that the artist/designer, seeing a visual parallel between crucifixion on a Latin cross and the position of body and limbs of an orant, designed this scene with intentional ambiguity or with intentional double meaning.
 The figures are clearly in orant posture, not suffering on a cross or stake.
 But their nudity, and the arrangement of Jesus with two secondary figures, virtually ensures a reference to the gospel execution scene.
 In that sense the artist implied crucifixion without needing to show the men hanging on crosses or stakes.
 The small size of the two other figures surely indicates their lesser importance, but their childlike appearance may further symbolize their being initiates into Christianity, being recently "born to Christ" by acknowledging that Jesus was lord .

-Close examination of the panel indicates that it may have been recarved, possibly to conform to latter crucifixion imagery.
+Close examination of the panel indicates that it may have been recarved, possibly to conform to later crucifixion imagery.
 For example, the hand and beam at the right edge of the panel extends into the plain border around the panel scene.
 While this is also the case on a few of the other door panels, in this case the portion that extends into the border is much more crudely cut than the remainder of the panel.
 It appears that a restorer's workmanship was crude compared to that of the original artist.
 It is possible that the nails in hands of the figures, and possibly the blocks behind their hands, are later additions by an inferior artist.
 This artist, in a time when the orant was no longer a key element of Christian art (e.g. medieval), probably meant to solidify the crucifixion imagery with no sensitivity to the initial artist's double meaning.
 The restorer may have seen this as a nice piece of art, but one that needed a bit of improvement in nailing down its primary message.

 Classicist Nick Stavrinides proposes another intriguing possibility.
 He considers that this scene along with others showing a brick background may not have been meant to directly depict scriptural events, but were references to an early passion play, possibly one performed outside the city walls.
 This would explain the peculiar brick (or block) background of many of the scenes.
 Author Jay Raskin supports this, noting that the narrative jumps in the gospel passion scenes make for poor literature but are squarely in the realm of Roman mime theater, which specialized in short scenes of gory violence, irony, satire and sarcasm.